tea2x/quantum-resistant-lock-script/contracts/README.md

 * We prioritize **foundational stability** over added features or a rapidly changing ecosystem.
 * The **Pure C** implementation, leveraging mature, stable toolchains and the proven `sphincsplus` C library, offers the most reliable foundation for a contract intended to remain unchanged for decades.

-### Conclusion
+### Usage Guidance

-We would want to deploy the **Pure C Implementation Contract** due to its combination of superior cryptographic assurance (NIST reference implementation) and its stability for long-term, quantum-resistant asset protection.
+We will deploy the **Pure C Implementation Contract** due to its combination of superior cryptographic assurance (NIST reference implementation) and its stability for long-term, quantum-resistant asset protection.
 This approach ensures the most trustworthy and enduring lock on the CKB chain.

-While the Pure Rust and Hybrid versions offer interesting trade-offs, user may also consider them for experimental or short-term use cases where rapid iteration or Rust-native tooling is prioritized over the highest assurance and long-term stability.
+While the Pure Rust and Hybrid versions offer interesting trade-offs, you should generally consider them for experimental, short-term scenarios or situations where the benefits of native Rust tooling outweigh the need for maximum guarantees and long-term stability.